reinhardgrassmann/FlatlandRobotics/content/posts/005_Kinematics_of_a_RR_Robot.md

 Obviously, both identity matrices do not change the result, _i.e._, Eq.(4) and Eq.(5) have the same simplified outcome.

-For the sake of completeness, the patter is slightly different.
+For the sake of completeness, the pattern is slightly different.
 The transformation matrix is now defined by
 $$
 T_i\left(q_i, x_i = l_{i-1}, y_i = 0\right) =